-Anytime there are reports of violence in Europe I field a series of questions from my Stateside contacts on safety.
-The recent attacks in Paris have once again brought to light that Europe is not immune to terrorists and that there are indeed issues with religious persecution, fanatics and safety.
+Anytime there are reports of violence in Europe I field a series of questions from my Stateside friends and family on safety.
+Terrorist attacks in Paris, Brussels and even Berlin bring to light that Europe is not immune to threats and that there are indeed issues with religious persecution, fanatics, and safety.

 The first time I saw a demonstration in Berlin, I observed the angry marchers and hordes of armor-clad riot police and drew back in fear.
 A few months later at May Day I had already learned that this is largely posturing.
 Protests are usually non-violet and interactions with the police are peaceable.
 While there is no ignoring the fact that trouble can occur anywhere, my personal experience has made me feel as safe as I have ever been.
 But how exactly does that translate to safety in Germany?